Bill Switzer

-William Ashton Switzer (born March 28, 1984) is an American-Canadian voice, film, and television actor.
-He is known for his work on the animated television series Mummies Alive!
+William Ashton Switzer is a Canadian actor.
+He is known for his work on the animated television series Mummies Alive!.
 He had a leading role in Eerie, Indiana: The Other Dimension and he also performed in Sabrina: The Animated Series.
-While he has voiced several roles in anime, he was also Philthy from MythQuest and the voice of Harvey Kinkle from Sabrina: The Animated Series and Sam "Cannonball" Guthrie from X-Men: Evolution.
-He also voiced Billy's former friend Nick in the second season of Billy the Cat which he took over from Lee Tockar who also wrote one episode of the show.
+While he has voiced several roles in anime, he was also Philthy from MythQuest and the voice of Harvey Kinkle in Sabrina: The Animated Series and Sam Guthrie / Cannonball in X-Men: Evolution.
+He also voiced Billy's former friend Nick in the second season of Billy the Cat, replacing Lee Tockar.

 Career

 Switzer attended his first audition and won his first role, in a Shari Lewis special, when he was a teenager.
 He voices the lead character; Presley Carnavon in the television show Mummies Alive!

 Switzer was nominated for a Young Artist Award for The Christmas List (1997).

 Switzer was noticed for his starring role in Mr. Rice's Secret (2000), in which he played a young cancer patient.
 He was in almost every scene of the film.
 Elvis Mitchell of the New York Times wrote, "In the leading role, Mr. Switzer is fine as Owen, especially given that he has to spend a great deal of time talking to himself".
 The Vancouver Province wrote, "[T]here's an appealing freshness to the young cast of this Vancouver-filmed movie, especially Switzer in the lead role".

 He had a leading role in the television show Eerie, Indiana: The Other Dimension.

 Switzer was reported to be directing a short film at age 17.